Matt Maddock

-Matthew Maddock (born December 1965) is an American politician in the Republican Party serving as a member of the Michigan House of Representatives.
-His district, the 44th, represents areas covering Highland Township, Milford Township, Springfield Township, White Lake Township, and part of Waterford Township.
+Matthew Maddock (born December 11, 1965) is an American businessman and politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 51st district.
+He is a member of the Republican Party.

+Career

+On November 6, 2018, Maddock was elected to his first term, where he represented the 44th district in the Michigan House of Representatives.
 In his first term, Maddock was appointed to be the Chairman of the House Appropriations Subcommittee on Transportation, as well as Chairman of the Joint Committee on Administrative Rules.
 A Republican, Maddock was first elected in 2018.
 Prior to being elected to the 110-member Michigan House of Representatives, he was a businessman in Oakland County.

-Maddock was expelled from the Republican caucus by Speaker Jason Wentworth in April 2022 for violating confidentiality rules.

-Career

-On November 6, 2018, Maddock was elected to his first term.
+He was elected to a second term in 2020.

-In 2021, Maddock proposed legislation to require fact-checkers to register with the state of Michigan and fine them if they engaged in fact-checking without registration.
+In 2021, Maddock proposed legislation to require fact-checkers who register with the International Fact Check Network to then register with the state of Michigan and fine them if they engaged in fact-checking without registration.

+In 2022, after redistricting, Maddock was elected to the 51st district.
+Maddock was expelled from the Republican caucus by Speaker Jason Wentworth in April 2022 for allegedly violating confidentiality rules.
+Maddock claimed his expulsion was retaliation for his support of Kristina Karamo and Matt DePerno in the Republican primaries.
+In the next term starting in January 2023, Maddock was re-admitted to the Republican caucus.
+He was reelected in 2024.

 COVID-19

 During the COVID-19 pandemic in Michigan, Maddock promoted misinformation about the virus.
 In October 2020, Maddock falsely claimed on Facebook that COVID-19 was less lethal than the flu.
 Matt Maddock routinely did not wear a face mask at the Capitol building; his wife, Michigan Republican Party co-chair Meshawn Maddock, made inaccurate claims on social media that the use of face coverings was "ineffective" and "harmful" and suggested that employers be sued over the matter.

-In November 2020, Maddock introduced a resolution to impeach Democratic Governor Gretchen Whitmer over her COVID-19 orders; the resolution, introduced during a lame-duck session, did not gain the support of the Republican legislative leadership, headed by House Speaker Lee Chatfield and Senate Majority Leader Mike Shirkey.
+In November 2020, Maddock introduced a resolution to impeach Democratic Governor Gretchen Whitmer over her COVID-19 shutdown orders; the resolution, introduced during a lame-duck session, did not gain the support of the Republican legislative leadership though the Michigan Supreme Court did rule the shutdown orders illegal a month later.

 In April 2021, Matt Maddock was one of a handful of Republican state representatives to appear at a protest opposing COVID-19 vaccine passports.